 SOLARIS is a Polish national research centre providing scientists with synchrotron radiation.
-The National Synchrotron Radiation Centre functions under the auspices of the Jagiellonian University.
+The National Synchrotron Radiation Centre functions under the auspices of the Jagiellonian University in Krakow/Poland.
 The Centre was built between 2011 and 2014.
 The excellent parameters of the SOLARIS synchrotron put it in the forefront of this type of devices in the world.

 The SOLARIS synchrotron is the largest scientific research device in Poland.
 It is also the first and only synchrotron light source in Central Europe.
 Kraków synchrotron was built using the most modern technologies and following an innovative project designed by specialists from the Swedish MAXIV Laboratory.
 SOLARIS synchrotron light source has a 550 MeV linear accelerator (Linac) and full energy (1.5 GeV) storage ring.